saltyrtc/saltyrtc-meta/Task-ORTC.md

 * *protocol* of type string containing one of the protocol types defined by `RTCIceProtocol`.
 * *port* of type 16 bit unsigned integer.
-* *type* of type string containing one of the ice candidate types defined by `RTCIceCandidateType`.
+* *type* of type string containing one of the ICE candidate types defined by `RTCIceCandidateType`.
+* *tcpType* of type string containing one of the ICE TCP candidate types defined by `RTCIceTcpCandidateType`.
+This field MUST be omitted in case the candidate's protocol is not TCP.
 * *relatedAddress* of type string.
-The string MAY be empty in case the candidate has no related address.
-However, it SHALL NOT be `nil`.
+This field SHALL be omitted in case the candidate has no related address.
 * *relatedPort* of type 16 bit unsigned integer.
-The value SHALL be `0` in case the candidate has no related port.
-However, it SHALL NOT be `nil`.
+The field MUST be omitted in case the candidate has no related port.

 The receiving client SHALL validate that the *candidates* field is an `Array` containing one or more `Map`s.
 These `Map`s SHALL contain the